Another Word For CATCH_UP

 Verb : To pass a slower moving object or entity (on the side closest to oncoming traffic).

-Verb : (economics) To become greater than something else
+Verb : (transitive) To become greater than something else in quantity, worth, etc.

-Verb : To occur unexpectedly; take by surprise; surprise and overcome; carry away
+Verb : To take by surprise; surprise and overcome; carry away.

 bump into